 Two Weeks in advance

-- finalize the grocery shopping list
+- Finalize the grocery shopping list.

-- plan the table setting – iron tablecloths or napkins and clean crystal, if necessary, and purchase accessories if needed
+- Plan the table setting.
+Iron tablecloths or napkins and clean crystal, if necessary.
+Purchase any seasonal decor if needed.

 One Week in advance

-- do the grocery shopping for pantry items and any non-perishables
+- Do the grocery shopping for pantry items and any non-perishables.

 3 Days in advance